Common Nutrient Deficiencies In The Vegan Diet & How To Fix Them

 Vitamins A and D

-True B12 is found only in animal products such as wild-caught fish, grass-fed beef, eggs, and dairy products.
+True B12 is found only in animal products such as wild-caught fish, grass-fed beef, eggs, and dairy products22.
 A common alternative of plant-based B12 often comes from sea vegetables like seaweed and spirulina as well as fermented soy.
 However, these don't contain true B12.
-Instead, they are B12 analogues known as cobamides, which are not as bioavailable.
+Instead, they are B12 analogues known as cobamides, which are not as bioavailable23.

 Your body has no significant way to store this important mineral, so it's important to make sure you're getting it through your diet or supplementation.
-Zinc's main role is to help your body increase white blood cells and fight off infection, and it also assists with the release of antibodies.
-Deficiency has been linked to increased instances of illness, so it's no wonder you often find zinc as a common ingredient in the cold and flu aisle of your pharmacy.
-It's especially important for pregnant women since it is required for proper fetal growth and development.
+Zinc's main role is to help your body increase white blood cells and fight off infection26, and it also assists with the release of antibodies.
+Deficiency has been linked to increased instances of illness,27 so it's no wonder you often find zinc as a common ingredient in the cold and flu aisle of your pharmacy.
+It can also be especially important for pregnant women and the reduction of preterm births.
+28

 This is a very easy nutrient to get through a plant-based diet.
 But what we often see is that typical plant foods that contain zinc still contain phytates, which block nutrient absorption.
 So if intake is not monitored, zinc deficiency can still happen and often requires more zinc-containing foods to reach necessary daily intake levels.